OpenDocument Format for developers

 Creator: Jean-Marie Gourne (open source)

 The lpOD Project develops an extensive set of multilanguage tools around the OpenDocument Format standard.
-It offers a set of high-level API's to OpenDocument Format in the Python, Perl, Ruby and C++ languages.
+It offers a set of high-level API's to OpenDocument Format in the Python, Perl and Ruby languages.
 The project has some industrial relevance through projects and applications in the fields of Business Intelligence (BI) , CMS applied to museography, ETL, etc.

 Open OpenDocument Connector